TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Methods

 \subsection{Rule-aware Reward Shaping}

-The fidelity of the intermediate CoT is paramount for robust reasoning.
-However, a critical challenge arises because the aggregation mechanism of the derivation rules can mask underlying errors in the reasoning path.
-For example, consider a case where the correct reasoning path is \enquote{Category: Related} and \enquote{Attribute: Irrelevant}.
-According to the rules, this combination correctly yields a final relevance of 2-Mismatch.
-A flawed model, however, might correctly identify the category as \enquote{Related} but misjudge the attribute as \enquote{Mismatch}.
-Crucially, despite the incorrect intermediate step, the derivation rule would still lead the model to the same, correct final answer.
+The fidelity of the intermediate Chain-of-Thought (CoT) is paramount for robust reasoning.
+However, a critical challenge arises as the aggregation mechanism of derivation rules often masks underlying errors.
+Consider an instance where the ground truth reasoning involves identifying the category as \texttt{Related} and the attribute as \texttt{Irrelevant}.
+Under standard protocols, this combination maps to a final \texttt{2-Mismatch} label.
+A flawed model, however, might correctly classify the category as \texttt{Related} while erroneously labeling the attribute as \texttt{Mismatch}.
+Crucially, despite this intermediate hallucination, the derivation logic still produces the correct final label.
 When the model is optimized solely on the reward from this final outcome, it is incentivized to find such shortcuts rather than master the correct reasoning process.
-This is a classic case of \textit{reward hacking}\cite{skalse2025definingcharacterizingrewardhacking}, which leads to two severe consequences: (1) Impaired Generalization: The model fails to learn the genuine reasoning logic, making it brittle when encountering out-of-distribution query-item pairs; and (2) Reduced Trustworthiness and Interpretability: A low-quality reasoning chain hinders error attribution and decision traceability in practical applications.
+This is a classic case of \textit{reward hacking}\cite{skalse2025definingcharacterizingrewardhacking}, yielding two severe consequences.
+First, it causes impaired generalization because the model fails to learn the genuine reasoning logic, rendering it brittle against out-of-distribution query-item pairs.
+Second, it leads to reduced trustworthiness and interpretability, as low-quality reasoning chains hinder error attribution and decision traceability in practical applications.